Scaffolder

 Travel

-You would travel from site to site, and some projects may involve overnight stays away from home.
-You would probably drive a van.
+You'll travel from site to site, and some projects may involve overnight stays away from home.

 Explore more information about this job